philipwalton/blog/src/articles/the-state-of-es5-on-the-web.md

 The main benefit of targeting something like _Baseline Widely Available_ is that it's a moving target, meaning it won't get stuck in the past, like what happened with targeting ES5 (and what is currently happening with the `esmodule` target used by Next.js, Vite, and Parcel).

-Library authors can configure their build system to target _Baseline Widely Available_ features now with the following [Browserslist](https://browsersl.ist/) query (for any tool that supports Browserslist):
+Library authors can configure their build system to approximate _Baseline Widely Available_ features now with the following [Browserslist](https://browsersl.ist/) query (for any tool that supports Browserslist):

 ```js
 targets: [